envoyproxy/gateway/site/content/en/latest/user/cors.md

 ## Configuration

+When configuring CORS either an origin with a precise hostname can be configured or an hostname containing a wildcard prefix, allowing all subdomains of the specified hostname.
+In addition to that the entire origin (with or without specifying a scheme) can be a wildcard to allow all origins.

-The below example defines a SecurityPolicy that allows CORS requests from `www.foo.com`.
+The below example defines a SecurityPolicy that allows CORS for all HTTP requests originating from `www.foo.com`.

 ```shell
 cat <<EOF | kubectl apply -f -